Japanese Language Vs Korean Language: Which Should You Learn Today

 5. Which country speaks the most Japanese?

-Japan is the primary country where Japanese is spoken.
-Outside of Japan, Japanese is used in smaller communities in Brazil, the U.S., and the Philippines.
+Answer: Japan is the primary country where Japanese is spoken.
+Outside Japan, Japanese-speaking communities exist in Brazil, the U.S., and the Philippines, often maintained through cultural schools or associations.
+Globally, Japanese learners are numerous, but fluent speakers outside Japan remain limited.

 Curious about how to say and use family terms in Japanese?
 Learn the correct usage of husband in Japanese along with cultural nuances and variations.